Scorsese Baby Daddy: Release

 "Scorsese Baby Daddy" is the sixth track of Lana, released on December 20, 2024.
 A day later, Scorsese's daughter Francesca used the song's audio on a video she posted on Instagram.
 In the video was Scorsese himself, subtly expressing his approval of the song.
 Shocked that he reacted to it so soon, SZA reposted the video—captioned with a sobbing emoji—and wrote "the fact that this [video] isn't AI, and it is actually Martin Scorsese".
-SZA has teased a music video for the track.
+SZA had teased a music video for the track.
+It ended up being scrapped by SZA, explaining that the concept of the video "scares" her.
+She eventually posted a snippet of it on July 10th, 2026.
+It shows SZA, dressed up as her bug-like hybrid character from the album cover, dancing in a aerobics get-up in a aerobics studio alongside numerous other bug-like hybrids wearing the same get-up, as well as her sensually straddling her love interest's waist on the floor.

 "Scorsese Baby Daddy" peaked at number 41 on the US Billboard Hot 100 chart.
 Elsewhere, the song reached peaks of number 66 in Canada, 67 in Ireland, and 75 in the UK.
 On the Billboard Global 200, it peaked at number 140.

 Critical reception

 Some reviewers wrote positively about "Scorsese Baby Daddy".
 Among those was Sheffield, who called the song an album highlight.
 Zachary Horvath of HotNewHipHop praised the composition, writing that "Scorsese Baby Daddy" improved upon the conventional "angsty teen pop" sound.
 Referring to the lyrics' expression of love for drama, Horvath praised SZA's sense of humor in the song.
 Journalists Cyclone Wehner of NME and DeAsia Paige of Elle also commended the humor.

 Other reviewers, like Mackenzie Cummings-Grady of Billboard and Jem Aswad of Variety, were more critical of the song.
 The former, who ranked "Scorsese Baby Daddy" the 12th-best track out of Lanas 15, thought that its length was too short.
 For Aswad, the song did not feel "fully realized".
 In contrast to Horvath, fellow HotNewHipHop reviewer Gabriel Bras Nevares thought the rock production felt too generic and was carried only by SZA's melodic vocals.

+"Scorsese Baby Daddy" was ranked at number 12 on Pastes top 100 best songs of 2025.
+For the entry, Mitchell wrote that while most of the tracks on Lana did not improve upon SOS, "Scorsese Baby Daddy" was an exception.
+He praised the lyrics as being some of SZA's best since Ctrl in 2017 and her vocals as one of the best he's heard for all of 2025.